sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/rAmendramohanabos/abhijnAnashakuntalam.md

 **Kālidāsa—a Bengalee ?**

  It has been advanced in support of this contention that *Ka'lida'sa* is a *common* Bengali name, and that his birth-place is somewhere in *Navadvīpa*.
 But the validity of such an argument is to be questioned when the name *Ka'lida'sa* is often met with amongst the Guzeratis^(**1**).
-One fact, however, strikes us much,—though any deduction from it must be hazardous,—that, in all the vast range of his works Kālidāsa mentions the name of [Bengal only once](# "“वङ्गानुत्खाय तरसा नेता”—Ra.
+One fact, however, strikes us much,—though any deduction from it must be hazardous,—that, in all the vast range of his works Kālidāsa mentions the name of Bengal only once[^4].
+Not even the brilliant bridal assemblage in the sixth canto of *Raghuvaṁśa* is adorned by any.
+Bengali prince, although the potentates of the neighbouring kingdoms, such as Anga, Kalinga, Avantī, Magadha are described with gusto and to the minutest details[^5].

+[^4]: "“वङ्गानुत्खाय तरसा नेता”—Ra.
 IV.
-36.").
-Not even the brilliant bridal assemblage in the sixth canto of *Raghuvaṁśa* is adorned by any.
-Bengali prince, although the potentates of the neighbouring kingdoms, such as Anga, Kalinga, Avantī, Magadha are described with gusto and to the [minutest details](# "Vide Ra.
+36."

+[^5]: "Vide Ra.
 VI.
-20-79.").
+20-79."

 **Or, a Kashmiree?**